Table of Contents

 There are two medications approved for IBS:

-- Alosetron (Lotronex): Serotonin antagonist, which slows GI movement.
-Used in severe cases of IBS in women only.
+- Alosetron (Lotronex): a serotonin antagonist that slows GI movement.
+This drug is used in severe cases of IBS in women only.

-- Lubiprostone (Amitiza): This medicine increases small intestine fluid secretion to assist with the stool passage.
-It can only be a recommendation to women older than 17 years-old suffering from IBS with constipation.
-Adverse effects include diarrhea, abdominal pain, and nausea.
+- Lubiprostone (Amitiza): This medicine increases small intestine fluid secretion to assist with stool passage.
+It can only be prescribed to women over 17 years of age suffering from IBS with constipation.
+Adverse effects include diarrhea, abdominal pain, and nausea

 The correct answers can be found below the references.